What makes conduct a crime and how does the criminal process begin?

 What this dot point is asking

-This dot point asks you to explain what makes conduct a crime, the elements of an offence, the summary and indictable distinction, and how a criminal matter starts.
+This dot point asks you to explain what makes conduct a crime, the elements the prosecution must prove, the summary and indictable distinction, and how a criminal matter starts and moves through its early stages.
+TASC wants you to be precise about Tasmanian institutions, so name the Magistrates Court, the Supreme Court of Tasmania and the Criminal Code Act 1924 (Tas) where they fit.

 What is a crime?